FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio create [OPTIONS]

-  The command 'apio create' creates a new `apio.ini` project file and is
+  The command 'apio create' creates a new 'apio.ini' project file and is
   typically used when setting up a new Apio project.

   Examples: